PM4A/NanoR/README.md

 ![alt text](NanoR.png)

-## NanoR: analysis and comparison of ONT data
+## NanoR: Visualization and Comparison of ONT Data

 NanoR is available to be installed from source.
 Please have a look at [NanoR documentation](https://davidebolo1993.github.io/nanordoc/) for any installation or usage questions.
 Documentation is being updated.
 Get back in the next few days.